jonas-schulze/download-materials/README.md

 		--to 'exercises/exercise-{:02d}.pdf'
 ```

-Its output will then look like this:
+It will output all the files it downloaded (to `stdout`):

 ```
 $ make
-Downloading slides/slides-10.pdf ... not yet available
-Downloading exercises/exercise-07.pdf ... not yet available
+slides/slides-10.pdf
+slides/slides-11.pdf
 ```

+In the above example, the `slides` job found two new files while the
+`exercises` job didn't find anything new.

-If you pass a `-v` to the script (e.g. on line 3 in the `Makefile`), it will
+If you pass a `-v` to the script (e.g. on line 3 in the `Makefile`),
-give some more information:
+the same run would instead have printed the following.
+Note that all additional output goes to `stderr`:

 ```
 $ make